|Lismore||Session 1||Session 1|

 The following topics will be covered by the study guide, textbook and Internet readings and lectures and are assessed by two online quizzes and a final exam:

 The following marine taxonomy topics are for self-directed study and are covered by the Practical Handbook, supported by recommended reference books and on-line resources.
 They will be assessed in the online quizzes and final exam and reinforced by field exercises: - polychaetes and other worms - molluscs - crustaceans - echinoderms - cnidarians and ctenophores - sessile phyla: sponges, ascidians and bryozoans - marine Plants: macroalgae, mangroves, saltmarshes and seagrasses.
 All students will be expected to contribute to a group seminar presentation on a marine species of concern to Australian marine resource managers.
-Field trips - Plankton collection, Richmond River - Estuarine habitats, Mobbs Bay, Ballina - Subtidal benthos sampling, Ballina - Open coast rocky shore zonation.
+Field trips include collection of plankton, a tour of estuarine habitats, sampling of intertidal and subtidal benthos and quantifying open coast rocky shore zonation patterns.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 Learning outcomes and graduate attributes

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|